Semester in Hungary

 - STHU 310 Hungary Semester Practicum (1 to 3 credits): Students will be placed in a Hungarian organization (e.g. NGO, social service organization, or school) for a minimum of 50 hours to gain hands-on experience related to the work of the organization.
 Through the practicum experience, students will gain a better understanding of the day-to-day work of practitioners.
 Special attention will be placed on developing cross-cultural skills needed to function in a multi-cultural world.
 Fulfills the CCE Core.

 - STHU 100: Introduction to the Hungarian Language (General Elective - 2 credits) Students learn vocabulary and basic sentence structures needed to communicate on an elementary level as they live and travel in the city and region.
 Students will be placed in a Hungarian organization (e.g. NGO, social service organization, or school) for a minimum of 50 hours to gain hands-on experience related to the work of the organization.
 Through the practicum experience, students will gain a better understanding of the day-to-day work of practitioners.
 Special attention will be placed on developing cross-cultural skills needed to function in a multi-cultural world.
 Fulfills the CCE Core.

 - One direct-enrolled course at Karoli Gaspar University (3 credits)

-In addition, students can choose from the following courses to assure they are enrolled in 12 to 17 credits.
+In addition, students can choose from a list of courses to assure they are enrolled in 12 to 17 credits.
 Students are required to consult the Hungary Program Director before finalizing their schedule.
 In some years, specific courses may be required.
-Students may take more than 17 credits but would be expected to pay credit overload costs like they would do on campus.:
+Students may take more than 17 credits but would be expected to pay credit overload costs like they would do on campus.

-You may take one or both of your elective courses at the following universities:
+You may take your elective courses at the following universities: